 These toys are great options that other Doberman owners swear by but either didn’t stand out as much as the top choices, or I just don’t have experience with them and can’t personally recommend them.
 I’m sure any of these would be great for your Dobie.

-• Goughnuts Indestructible Chew Toys.
+- Goughnuts Indestructible Chew Toys.
 The Goughnuts line consists of incredibly durable rubber toys that can last for years.
 If your dog destroys every toy you give him, these might be worth a try.
 Amazingly, their toys are guaranteed for life.
 If your dog chews through it, send it back and they’ll send you a replacement.
 Take a look at their Stick (Amazon link), Virtually Indestructible Ball (Amazon link), and Chew Rings (Amazon link).
-Don’t forget to chew Chewy to price compare, sometimes it’s a bit cheaper: See Goughnuts on Chewy.com.
+Don’t forget to check Chewy to compare price as sometimes it’s a bit cheaper: See Goughnuts on Chewy.com.

 How to Make a Toy More Appealing